 Hot Air Balloon Flights

-A Note About Balloon Launches: Balloons over Letchworth typically offer morning and evening flights from late May to mid-November.
+A Note About Balloon Launches: Balloons Over Letchworth launches flights from the Upper Falls field from late May to mid-November.
 However, they may cancel flights if wind speeds exceed eight miles per hour.
 You can confirm a launch by calling their hotline at (585) 493-3340.
 Pilots typically make a go/no-go decision two to three hours before the launch.
-Cell service within the park may be limited, so you may need to drive to the Upper Falls field to check the launch status.
-Even if you don’t plan to ride in a balloon, it is lovely to see them launch just before sunrise and sunset.
-The exact launch times may vary slightly depending on the season.
+With limited cell service, you may need to drive to the launch field to check the status.
+Exact launch times may vary slightly depending on the season.
+Even if you don’t plan to ride in a balloon, seeing them floating over the Middle Falls just before sunrise and sunset is lovely.

 This page contains affiliate links.
 If you choose to purchase after clicking a link, I may receive a commission at no extra cost to you.